Already in KiwiSaver?

-You may be thinking of joining UniSaver instead of or as well as KiwiSaver.
+Chances are, when you take up a role with an employer that participates in UniSaver, you will already belong to a KiwiSaver scheme.
 You can’t transfer your KiwiSaver savings into UniSaver because our scheme operates under different rules.
 However, there is nothing to stop you belonging to both schemes.
 This page explains your options.

 If you don’t want to continue contributing to KiwiSaver

 You are required to continue making contributions to KiwiSaver unless Inland Revenue approves a saving suspension.
 If you’ve been in KiwiSaver for a year, you can suspend contributions by applying for a savings suspension.
-Inland Revenue may consider an early savings suspension i.e. before the end of the first year, if you’re experiencing or likely to experience financial hardship.
+Inland Revenue may consider an early savings suspension (i.e. before the end of the first year) if you’re experiencing or likely to experience financial hardship.

 Inland Revenue will send you a savings suspension notice.
-You’ll need to give HR/payroll a copy of this before they can stop deducting contributions from your pay.
+You’ll need to give HR/Payroll a copy of this before they can stop deducting contributions from your pay.
 Inland Revenue will write to you and your employer to remind you when your savings suspension is coming to an end.

 You can apply for a savings suspension online by logging into MyIR.
-Find out more here.
+Find out more here .

 You won’t be able to withdraw any savings you have in KiwiSaver until you become eligible under the KiwiSaver rules (generally when you reach age 65).